fpert041/Content-Aggregation-Demo-Webapp-For-NextJS-AWS/README.md

 ### Set up a default styles theme via a CSS library (MaterialUI)

-*DOING 1*
-Got to the [MaterialUI](https://material-ui.com/customisation/color), heat to *tools by the community* and then to the MaterialUI theme editor.
+Got to the [MaterialUI](https://material-ui.com/customization/color), head to _tools by the community_ and then to the MaterialUI theme editor.
 There you will be able to make a theme in a visual way, preview it live, and then download the end result as a set of CSS instructions in a JSON file.

 You can then paste this into your `src/theme.ts` file.

-*Dev idea for atom: can you find a plugin to highlight css colours in the editor and preview colours?*
+_Dev pro tip: to quickly check out the CSS colours used in your project, find a plugin for your ID to highlight css colours_

 Functions imported/used from MaterialUI:

 - responsiveFontSizes()

 ### Add GraphQL API via AWS schema

-*Doing 2*
 With the AWS CLI installed, we use the `amplify add api` command to setup a graphQL API via the AWS schema setup.

+Setup as default but we want "advanced settings for the GraphQL API" and "additional auth types" from the Amazon Cognito User Pool

 In the `schema.graphql` file we use:

 - `@model`, `@connection`, and `@key` definitions to types to create the correct types and create the required one-to-one and one-to-one relationships amongst theme.
 Used types:
   - Post
   - Comment
 - `@auth` to create authorisation rules to read, create, and/or edit an object of a certain type (via an array of `rules`)

 To commit changes to the API we use `amplify push`.
-We export the code when prompted to have AWS set up all the required code to leverage this API in the webapp.
+We export the code when prompted to have AWS set up all the required code to leverage this API in the webapp.,

 To review the AWS API we use `api console`